SupportLocal/TEDxMileHigh/README.md

 Deployment
 ----------

-Deployment looks like this (assuming you've already created and locked down your server).
+Initial deployment looks like this (assuming you've already created and locked down your server).

 ```bash
 # from a clean workspace